ccammack/ccammack.com/content/posts/schedule-zfs-snapshots-using-zfs-auto-snapshot/index.md

 * /var/run
 * /var/tmp

-I also disable snapshots on `/zroot/iocage/images`.
+I also disable snapshots on `/zroot/iocage/images` and `zroot/reserved`.

 After disabling snapshots for the non-essential datasets, some of which might not exist, enable them for **zroot**.